 Ethnotourism in Colombia, Indigenous Peoples of the Sierra Nevada de Santa Marta in the Tourism Industry

 Ethnotourism in Colombia is so sustainable that in the specific case of the Sierra Nevada de Santa Marta, the indigenous people of the Wiwa ethnic group have developed a model of Indigenous Tourism in which excursions are made to native communities with indigenous guides.
-The Gotsezhy Refuge It is the Cultural Destination of the Wiwa, where they trained some indigenous people to handle travelers in their territories.

-“The State recognizes and protects the ethnic and cultural diversity of the Colombian Nation.”
+“The State recognizes and protects the ethnic and cultural diversity of the Colombian Nation”.
 Art.
 7. Constitution of 1991.
-But it must be admitted that many of these rights are found on paper and not in daily life, which is why for many it has been a constitution on paper and that this reality is part of the historical abandonment of the State to indigenous peoples since ancient times unmemorable.
-Although, in the Colombian constitution of 1886, the indigenous peoples of Colombia were delegated to the churches to be subjected to a civilizing education and this implied indoctrination leaving aside the millinery practices, in the new constitution this reality changes a little, but even so there are many things to improve.
+But it must be admitted that many of these rights are on paper and not in everyday life, so for many it has been a constitution on paper and that this reality is part of the historical abandonment of the State to indigenous peoples since time immemorial.

-Now, with the immediate reality facing Colombia’s indigenous peoples, It is with the tourism industry, where large multinationals have hoarded sites that for these indigenous peoples have historically belonged to them, but now due to non-local economic interests, the same State has allowed them and given them attractive sites within these territories that by means of concessions have been allowed these processes.
-On the other hand, the indigenous peoples of Colombia own more than 30% of the national territory in which the same State recognizes these territories as a historical community construction through the Ministry of the Interior.
+Now, the immediate reality that the indigenous communities of Colombia are facing is the tourism industry, where large multinationals have taken over sites that have historically belonged to these indigenous peoples, but now for non-local economic interests, the State itself has allowed and ceded attractive sites within these territories through concessions that have allowed these processes.

 But as we mentioned, these places also have a lot to do with the territories that still belong to some indigenous communities in the area, from Amazonas to the Sierra Nevada de Santa Marta and Guajira.
-It is of great importance that as these types of policies are created they can be taken into account at the National Tourism Plan to the leaders of the indigenous peoples who will be most impacted by tourism, to put the development and local economy of these peoples on the table.
+It is of great importance that as these types of policies are created, they can be taken into account at the policy-making table.
+National Tourism Plan to the leaders of the indigenous peoples who will be most impacted by tourism, to put the development and local economy of these peoples on the table.

-Indigenous Operated Sustainable Travel Agency
+Indigenous-Owned and Operated Sustainable Travel Agency

 In 2007, when the Wiwa Foundation saw that tourist guiding in the Sierra Nevada was an activity that the indigenous people could clearly carry out, they bet on this sustainable project, since there is harmony between the indigenous people and Mother Nature.